Requirements for a strata plan

-See schedules 10 - 14 of the Lodgment Rules.
+See Schedules 10 - 14 of the Lodgment Rules.

 All strata plans must be prepared by a land surveyor registered under the Surveying and Spatial Information Act 2002.